 Conversely, an internal locus of control means you are working from an “inside-out” mindset.
 You choose to focus on what you say, think, and do.
 From this perspective, if the world said or did something we don’t like, and our feelings got hurt, or we got mad, we are still focused on where our power is.
-We use our emotions to help us decide what actions we need to take, like create a boundary, march in the streets, let someone go, or speak our truth.
+Using our emotions to help us decide what actions we need to take, like create a boundary, march in the streets, let someone go, or speak our truth.
+We stay curious, not about the situation per se, but about our response to the situation.
 Fundamentally we recognize that our emotions are our own.
-The road to an empowered life is one of self awareness.
+The road to an empowered life is one of self-awareness.

 The internal focus can be painfully hard to do in the real world.
-It is especially hard if you don’t like what is happening in a situation.
-It is far easier to feel like we are internally motivated when things are positive, example: “I made a pie, when I shared it with my friends, everyone raved about how wonderful it was… I feel great for sharing it.”
+Many find this internal focus especially hard.
+Especially if you don’t like what is happening in a situation.
+It’s far easier to feel like we are internally motivated when things are positive, example: “I made a pie, when I shared it with my friends, everyone raved about how wonderful it was… I feel great for sharing it.”
 And, I may feel good for sharing it, but I might also feel good because people liked the pie, and that might make me feel good about myself.
 If they had hated my pie, I might have felt terrible and quickly switched to external locus, “OMG!
 Those ungrateful people, I can’t believe I made a pie for them!”
 “They were so mean to me!”

 Five Steps to Living an Empowered Life

-Self-empowerment, self-esteem, self-acceptance, and self-love are each about learning to shift to the internal locus of control.
-We are less likely to have our ships crash against life’s rocks.
-We start to believe in our internal value and develop a deep trust in our inner knowing.
+Remeber, self-empowerment, self-esteem, self-acceptance, and self-love are each about learning to shift to the internal locus of control.
+The goal is that you are less likely to have your ships crash against life’s rocks.
+You start to increase your trust in your internal value and develop a deeper trust in your inner knowing.

 Let’s quickly go back to that pie we shared with our friends.
-Let’s say we made a pie, and no one liked it, but this doesn’t define us.
+Let’s say we made a pie, and no one liked it, and still, this doesn’t define us.
 We can take the information and learn a new pie recipe.
 We can decide maybe we prefer to buy a pie.
 Maybe we decide to try our recipe out on different people and get more feedback.
-Or, instead of making a pie, it’s salad in the future.
+Or, instead of making a pie, it’s a salad, the way, in the future.
 The choice is ours to make.
 The more awareness we have about where we are choosing to focus our attention, the more empowered we are to make decisions that resonate authentically.
 By the way, regardless, I liked the pie and so, more pie for me!

 And, for myself, I prefer the empowerment of an Internal Locus of Control.